Skip to main content

 SSRI cofund Louisa Holmes was recently interviewed on WTAJ about how her research on lack of naloxone is linked to increased overdose deaths in smaller Pennsylvania communities.
 Policymakers may wish to consider using opioid settlement funds to expand access to naloxone in communities, says Holmes.

-News Topics: SSRI cofundsOpioidsSubstance Use
+News Topics: SSRI CofundsOpioidsSubstance Use

 Photo of Stigma summit in HUB.